john-science/python_for_scientists/classes/02_functions_and_modules/lecture_02.md

 **Documentation**: Just the Right thing to Do and Python makes it dead simple.

-**Docstring**: the first unassigned string in a function (or class, method, program, etc.).
+**Docstring**: The first unassigned string in a function (or class, method, program, etc.).

     def numop1(x,y,multiplier=1.0,greetings="Thank you for your inquiry."):
+        """
-        """ numop1 -- this does a simple operation on two numbers.
+            Purpose: does a simple operation on two numbers.\n
-        We expect x,y are numbers and return x + y times the multiplier multiplier is also a number (a float is preferred) and is optional.
+            Input: We expect x,y are numbers multiplier is also a number (a float is preferred) and is optional.
             It defaults to 1.0.
-        You can also specify a small greeting as a string. """ if greetings is not None:
+You can also specify a small greeting as a string.\n
-            print(greetings)
+            Output: return x + y times the multiplier
+        """
+        if greetings is not None:
+            print greetings
-        return (x + y) * multiplier
+            return (x + y)*multiplier

 ## Modules